-If you (or an LGBTQ+ person that you know) is experiencing a mental health crisis or is in need of help, you do not have to face this alone.
+If you (or an LGBTQ+ person that you know) is experiencing a mental health crisis or needs help, you do not have to face this alone.

 Too often, false narratives attempt to blame LGBTQ+ people for their own mental health challenges.
 However, mental health challenges in the LGBTQ+ community can stem from anti-LGBTQ+ stigma, family and peer rejection, homophobic and transphobic hate speech and violence, workplace discrimination, and the rise in anti-LGBTQ+ state legislation, among other factors.